shahadMAlshalawi/Modular-Arabic-VQA_old/README.md

 ## Architecture

-The aravqa framework is structured into multiple reusable modules, allowing customization and extensibility:
+The Modular Arabic VQA framework is structured into multiple reusable modules, allowing customization and extensibility:

 - **Core:** Contains shared utilities and configurations.